Anastasia Potapova: 2017: Early rise

-2018: First WTA singles final & doubles title
+2018: First singles final & doubles title on WTA Tour

 Potapova started 2018 with a final appearance at the Sharm El Sheikh $15k event, but was upset by world No. 769, Yuliya Hatouka.
-She then played in her second WTA Tour main-draw match at the St. Petersburg Trophy, where she finally earned her first main-draw win against Tatjana Maria, in straight sets.
-This set up a blockbuster second-round match between newly crowned Australian Open champion and world number one, Wozniacki and Potapova, a clash between experience and youth.
+She then played in her second WTA Tour main-draw match at the St. Petersburg Trophy where she finally earned her first main-draw win against Tatjana Maria, in straight sets.
+This set up a blockbuster second-round match between newly crowned Australian Open champion and world No. 1, Wozniacki, and Potapova, a clash between experience and youth.
 However, Potapova was only able to claim one game against Wozniacki, falling 0–6, 1–6 to end her run.

 Potapova made her Fed Cup debut for Russia, but lost to the higher-ranked Viktória Kužmová and was unable to lead her country to the victory on that weekend.
 Another ITF final awaited Potapova, this time coming at the O1 Properties Ladies Cup held in Russia.
 She ousted the 64th-ranked Monica Niculescu but was unable to close out her run as she was defeated by second seed Vera Lapko.

 Reaching her first professional clay-court final in Rome, she lost to Dayana Yastremska there having just won one game in the process.

-Potapova was given the chance to participate in yet another WTA event, and entered the Moscow River Cup with the help of a wild card.
+Potapova was given the chance to participate in yet another tour event, and entered the Moscow River Cup with the help of a wildcard.
 She defeated two top-100 players and came out of nowhere to make her maiden WTA final, but faltered at the last hurdle as she fell to fellow 17-year-old Olga Danilović in a historic clash between the new generation.
 She led by a break in the deciding set, but failed to close out the win but still managed to make her top-150 debut with this amazing run.
-At the same tournament she won her maiden WTA title in doubles with Vera Zvonareva.
+At the same tournament, she won her maiden WTA Tour title in doubles with Vera Zvonareva.